-The Rollout phase articulated here assumes you are taking an Expedition to Basecamp One.
+As with the Pilot phase, the Rollout phase articulated here assumes you are taking an Expedition to Basecamp One.
 That does not have to be the case.
 You could be rolling out to a different Basecamp and Trek in any direction through the Quadrants.
 If this is the case, the sequence of events may change, the tangible deliverables and outcomes may change, but the intangible outcomes will remain largely the same.

-The PlayBook
+The Playbook

 The Agile Playbook is a common location for documentation, job aids, agendas and templates that support the Agile system of delivery.
-This includes
+This includes Agile roles and responsibilities, governance model details, metrics instructions and guidance, training material, and other artifacts.

 The Agile Playbook supports Transformation by creating a common source of information and promotes sustainability over time.
 Such a minimal framework provides a starting point for evolving what will work best for the broader Transforming organization.
 The Agile Playbook is "grown organically" and as such, the initial effort is focused on creating the content essential to achieving the goals of the in-scope Transformation.
-The Agile Playbook is the responsibility Transformation Leadership Team.
+The Agile Playbook is the responsibility of the Transformation Leadership Team.
+WHY